CSCfi/csc-user-guide/docs/support/wn/apps-new.md

 # Applications

+## PyTorch 1.11, 8.4.2022

+PyTorch 1.11.0 is now available in the `pytorch/1.11` module on Puhti and Mahti, and has been set as the default module.
+See the [official PyTorch 1.11 release notes](https://pytorch.org/blog/pytorch-1.11-released/) for more details.

 ## LUE released on Puhti, 5.4.2022

 An approximate tool called [LUE](../tutorials/lue.md) (Lustre Usage Explorer) for reporting amount of data in folders has been released on Puhti.
 LUE is significantly faster than standard tools like `stat` or `du` while being nicer on the file system.
 Please use LUE to keep track of how much data/files you have on the disk and perform clean-ups in a timely manner to ensure a more performant filesystem for all users.